senderMinader/due-dil-docxtemplater-link-module/README.md

 ## Installation:
 You will need docxtemplater v2.1.1 installed with the alias 'docxtemplater-old': `npm install docxtemplater-old@npm:docxtemplater@2.1.1`

-Install this module: `npm install docxtemplater-link-module`
+Install this module: `npm install senderMinader/due-dil-docxtemplater-link-module`

 ## Usage: Text and URL